 Thera Botanics was founded in 2007.
 Their mission is to ‘make the best natural products to support physical health and emotional well-being’.

-Thera Botanics’ range includes Men’s Health and Women’s Health products, Digestive health and Memory health products (Cebria and Cebria Ultra blend, plus Omega blends) and Energy supplements.
-Cebria Ultra Blend is a variant of the Cebria formulation but which contains 459mg of the Neuro Pep Proprietary blend plus Vitamins B6, B12 and Folic Acid.
+Thera Botanics’ range includes Men’s Health and Women’s Health products, Digestive Health, and Memory health products (Cebria and Cebria Ultra blend, plus Omega blends), and Energy supplements.
+Cebria Ultra Blend is a variant of the Cebria formulation but contains 459mg of the Neuro Pep Proprietary blend plus Vitamins B6, B12, and Folic Acid.

 As I mentioned above there is an offer on the Cebria shop page where you can purchase a 60-day supply of Cebria for only $9.99.
 You also receive ‘Perfect Omega’ and a book.